inno-se/the-guide/README.md

     - A PBI is a unit of work that is small enough to be completed by the team within a single sprint.
     - A Task is a specific action required to complete a PBI.

-    Write text for Epics and related Product Backlog Items (PBIs).
+    Write text for Epics and related Product Backlog items (PBIs).
     For both Epics and PBIs, write an index and type before the title.
     Don't generate Tasks for now.